mmurnaneGitHub/WAB_Mailing-Labels/README.md

  ==================== FUTURE ENHANCEMENTS ====================
- - remove blank line in spreadsheet for first record
+ - Remove blank line in spreadsheet for first record.
- - try to get task without using index number - Widget.js, _MailingLabels_findIndex, line ~1182
+ - Try to get task without using index number - Widget.js, _MailingLabels_findIndex, line ~1182.
- - rename widget and update app config.json or test if all other ESRI query widget files are compatible.
+ - Rename widget and update app config.json or test if all other ESRI query widget files are compatible.
 Folder currently has over 140 files.